aderoos3/Module-1-Challenge/README.md

 # Module-1-Challenge

-These are the links to my module 1 assignment

-For this Module there is a main Excel workbook with several sheets for all the data and a Word document that answers all the questions
+## Analysis of Crowdfunding Projects

+The goal of this project is to analyze a vareity of campaigns from various crowdfunding organization in a variety of industries and countries.
+Excel was used, since visual representations and statistical analysis was required for the project.
+The Excel spreadsheet will show several graphs and Pivot Tables representing how the data interacts with each other.

+Please open the file through Excel and peruse the different tabs.
+There is a tab for the raw data, a Pivot Chart by parent category, a Pivot Chart by sub-category, a Pivot Chart by timing of campaigns, a graph of the success of the campaigns, and statsical analysis.

+Each of the sheets use different formulas or excel functions to analyze the data in the optimal way.
 When creating new columns with additional data, I placed the columns near relevant columns so it would be accessible

-  When finding the average donation per backer all the cells have the same formula except, H2 because I wanted to see how diferent formulas worked
+When finding the average donation per backer all the cells have the same formula except, H2 because it was interesting to explore different formulas.
+All the Pivot Charts were made from Pivot Tables and the other graphs are made from the corresponding charts.

+Hopefully, the data will be easy to understand with this analysis.
+One can get a better sense of crowdfunding campaigns from this sample of data.